103 Things You Can Do Today to Stop Snoring Forever!

 5. Try a Steam Bowl and Keep Nostrils Clear

-Using a steam bowl before you sleep can block nasal mucosa’s swelling and stop snoring.
-Put your head over a steam bowl for a few minutes before bedtime and take deep breaths through your nose.
+Using a steam bowl before bed can reduce swelling in the nasal mucosa and help prevent snoring.
+Lean over a steam bowl for a few minutes and breathe deeply through your nose.

 7. Stop Drinking Alcohol at Night

-When you drink alcohol, it relaxes your tongue and throat muscles, which can cause snoring.
+Alcohol relaxes your tongue and throat muscles, which can increase snoring.

 8. Stop Drinking Milk at Night